Faculty & Staff

 Professional Publications & Contributions

-At the undergraduate level, I teach Genetics, a course that covers classical, bacterial, and molecular genetics.
-I also teach Biology of Human Disease for non-science majors.
-At the graduate level, I teach Molecular Genetics of Bacteria and direct graduate research.
-In the summer, I teach Cell Biology and Genetics—A Human Approach to middle and high school teachers through the NSF-sponsored Boston Science Partnership.
+At the undergraduate level, Rachel Skvirsky teaches Genetics, a course that covers classical, bacterial, and molecular genetics.
+She also teaches Biology of Human Disease for non-science majors.
+At the graduate level, she teaches Molecular Genetics of Bacteria and direct graduate research.
+In the summer, she teaches Cell Biology and Genetics—A Human Approach to middle and high school teachers through the NSF-sponsored Boston Science Partnership.
 This course emphasizes science content, while modeling hands-on, inquiry-based teaching strategies.
-In addition to teaching genetics and cell biology at various levels, I am interested in providing research experiences for undergraduates, maximizing student diversity in the sciences, and pursuing aspects of science education and pedagogy.
+In addition to teaching genetics and cell biology at various levels, Skvirsky is interested in providing research experiences for undergraduates, maximizing student diversity in the sciences, and pursuing aspects of science education and pedagogy.

 Current Grant Support